Key figures

 Cyclist

-The pedestrian fatality counts for each state and territory are presented below, in 5-year aggregate periods.
-NSW had the highest pedestrian fatality count in both 2014-2018 and 2019-2023.
-Vic, SA, Tas and ACT experienced an increase in pedestrian fatalities in 2019-2023, compared with the 5 years previous.
-All other states experienced decreases in pedestrian fatalities over the same time period.
+NSW had the highest pedestrian fatality count in both 2015-2019 and 2020-2024.
+Vic, WA, Tas and the NT experienced an increase in pedestrian fatalities in 2020-2024, compared with the 5 years previous.
+All other states experienced decreases in pedestrian fatalities over the same period.

 NSW